The Inward Investment and International Taxation Review: Indonesia

 There may be special tax treatment for the income tax of government projects funded by foreign loans or grants.
 For such projects, the income tax liability of the main contractors, consultants and suppliers may be borne by the government.

 The fiscal incentives of import duty, or import-related tax relief or exemption, are generally applicable to foreign direct investment in manufacturing or processing for imports of capital equipment, spare parts and basic materials during the initial start-up period.
 The government has also provided income tax incentives and tax holidays.
+The government has also brought in another round of tax amnesty in Law 7/2021 that will allow taxpayers to pay off their tax obligations without incurring penalties.

 Income tax incentives